-The ceasefire ended just as suddenly as it had started.
-The calm inside the trailer gave way to fighting again, as the agents engaged with the cousins once more.
+The ceasefire ended as suddenly as it had started.
+The stillness inside the trailer gave way to fighting as the agents engaged the cousins once more.

 The bikes outside were also getting closer.
-Soon, a third agent jumped from the right, getting his arms over the top of the side panel.
-The man swung his weight around to get one leg over as well.
+Soon, a third agent jumped in from the right, getting his arms and one leg over the top of the side panel.

 ‘Hold tight!’
 Uncle Silver’s voice came from the cabin.
 ‘I’m going to try something!’

 The truck swerved; first left, then right, then left again.

 Uncle Silver’s trick put a pause to the fighting.
 Everyone held on to the sides to prevent from being tossed about.
 The man who had been climbing lost his balance and fell, but unfortunately, he fell inside.
 Uncle Silver continued the swerving to deter others from following in.